wyf7107/adk-docs/docs/get-started/quickstart.md

     ```shell
     adk web
     ```
-    !!!note "User custom database url for session service"
+    !!!note "Use custom database url for session service"

-        If you want to use a custom databse to store the session, you can pass in the url with `adk web --session_db_url=...` instead of the default in-momery session service.
+        If you want to use a custom database to store the sessions, you can pass in the url with `adk web --session_db_url=...` instead of the default in-momery session service.